Indestructible masterpiece

 Violin: Alina Pogostkina

 What Hector Berlioz unleashed with his revolutionary Symphonie fantastique in 1830 was unheard of.
-Core motifs, drama, the grand orchestral scoring, it was all unprecedented.
-Still an iconic work that symbolizes the freedom and boundless creativity of the Romantic soul.
+Core motifs, drama, the grand orchestral line-up, it was all unprecedented.
+Still an iconic work that symbolizes the freedom and boundless creativity of the romantic soul.

-The high-profile young Alina Pogostkina plays on a century-old Camillo Camilli violin.
+The controversial Alina Pogostkina plays a centuries-old Camillo Camilli violin.
 An instrument with a grandeur befitting the top violinist.
-She has already soloed with numerous leading orchestras around the world.
-Tonight she makes her debut at the Residentie Orkest in Prokofiev's First Violin Concerto, lyrical and dreamy but also vibrant and powerful.
-Louise Farrenc was the only female professor at the Paris Conservatory in the nineteenth century.
+She has performed as a soloist with numerous leading orchestras in the world.
+Tonight she plays at the Residentie Orkest Prokofiev's First Violin Concerto, lyrical and dreamy but also effervescent and powerful.
+Louise Farrenc was the only female professor at the Paris Conservatoire in the nineteenth century.
 Schumann and Fétis praised her compositions.
-Rightly so, her work is sounding more and more often.
-Finally, chief conductor Anja Bilmaier presides over the turn toward Romanticism.
-Berlioz' Symphonie fantastique does away with the traditional musical norms of the time.
-The comments were not kind: a symphony of wild and savage orchestral sounds.
+Her work is rightly being heard more and more often.
+Finally, chief conductor Anja Bilmaier leads the revolution towards romanticism.
+Berlioz's Symphonie fantastique does away with the traditional musical norms of the time.
+The commentary was not tender: a symphony of wild and ferocious orchestral sounds.
 Berlioz was heartbroken.
-Perhaps that was it.
+Maybe that was it.

 "Alina Pogostkina impressed with her huge, vibrant sound and created a magical atmosphere"